NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 The contents of the `project.assets.json` will be helpful in understanding the dependency graph of a given package but there are a few limitations:

 -  There may be some packages in the file that are not part of the final graph because the NuGet restore operation downloads other packages during dependency resolution.
 The absence of a package id and version in the `project.assets.json` file indicates that a package was downloaded during dependency resolution but is not part of the final dependency graph.
-- Packages acquired through `PackageDownload` are not tied to the project in any way beyond acquisition.
-These packages are not recorded in the final graph that `project.assets.json` maintains, however they are recorded under project -> frameworks -> {frameworkName} -> downloadDependencies.

 ## Rationale and Alternatives